Advances in honeycomb layered oxides: Part I -- Syntheses and Characterisations of Pnictogen- and Chalcogen-Based Honeycomb Layered Oxides: Material characterisation techniques

 The ${\rm ^{7}}$Li NMR (\textbf{Figure \ref{Figure_37}a}) and ${\rm ^{23}}$Na NMR (\textbf{Figure \ref{Figure_37}b}) spectra were also used to examine crystallographic information of the intermediate ($\rm Li_{3-{\it x}}Na_{\it x}Ni_2SbO_6$ and $\rm Na_{3-{\it x}}Li_{\it x}Ni_2SbO_6$, respectively) compositions obtained through quenching after the heat treatment.
 In both cases, the resonance peaks are observed to be significantly broader than the final $\rm Li_3Ni_2SbO_6$ or $\rm Na_3Ni_2SbO_6$ compositions.
 A closer look into the respective spectra revealed that peak broadness increased as composition stoichiometry moves further away from $\rm Na_3Ni_2SbO_6$ or $\rm Li_3Ni_2SbO_6$.
-Additionally, weak but significant peak shifts attributed to the variation of the (Na-O and Li-O) interatomic distances are also noted.
-Shifting towards a lower chemical shift value in ${\rm ^{7}}$Li NMR spectra corresponds to a decrease in the electronic spin transfer from low-spin ${\rm Ni^{2+}}$ to Li nuclei that can be attributed to an increase in the Li-O distances, whereas the displacement to higher chemical shift values in ${\rm ^{23}}$Na NMR spectra is attributed to a decrease in the Na-O distances.
+Additionally, weak but significant peak shifts attributed to the variation of the (Na--O and Li--O) interatomic distances are also noted.
+Shifting towards a lower chemical shift value in ${\rm ^{7}}$Li NMR spectra corresponds to a decrease in the electronic spin transfer from low-spin ${\rm Ni^{2+}}$ to Li nuclei that can be attributed to an increase in the Li--O distances, whereas the displacement to higher chemical shift values in ${\rm ^{23}}$Na NMR spectra is attributed to a decrease in the Na--O distances.
 Hence, the NMR study performed in these honeycomb layered antimonates demonstrate that the alkali layers in $\rm Li_{3-{\it x}}Na_{\it x}Ni_2SbO_6$ compositions do not correspond to an intergrowth of only Na and Li layers but do contain both alkali ions.

 For discernment of the structural configurations engendered by $\rm Li_3Ni_2SbO_6$, $\rm Na_3Ni_2SbO_6$, and their intermediate compositions, it is important to scrutinise their stacking variations.
 A comparison between the intensity of the resonance peak contributions observed at 300 ppm to those of the two other sharp peaks in the ${\rm ^{7}}$Li NMR (\textbf{Figure \ref{Figure_37}c}) spectra reveals a correlation between the nature of structural defects and the synthesis conditions.
 Here, the non-quenched $\rm Li_3Ni_2SbO_6$ sample displays sharper resonance peaks arising from the two Li sites with significantly dwindled broad contribution at 300 ppm in vast contrast with the quenched intermediate samples.
 On the other hand, the differences between the quenched and non-quenched $\rm Na_3Ni_2SbO_6$ samples in the ${\rm ^{23}}$Na NMR spectra (\textbf{Figure \ref{Figure_37}d}) appeared to be very minimal: almost indiscernible.
 These observations suggest that $\rm Na_3Ni_2SbO_6$ is more easily ordered than $\rm Li_3Ni_2SbO_6$ and is thus less sensitive to quenching.